usc-isi-i2/t2wml-api/API.md

 receives a single wikidata property id and returns the property's type

 As well as 3 optional functions:
-`save_entry(self, entry_id, data_type, **kwargs)` : save property-type pair to whatever source is being used, if relevant. is called by add_nodes_from_file, so an error will be raised there if it is not implemented. can also be used in `get_property_type` is the user so desires (for example, SparqlFallback will call this function whenever it had to make a sparql query).
+`save_entry(self, entry_id, data_type, **kwargs)` : save property-type pair to whatever source is being used, if relevant. is called by add_entities_from_file, so an error will be raised there if it is not implemented. can also be used in `get_property_type` is the user so desires (for example, SparqlFallback will call this function whenever it had to make a sparql query).
 Must include **kwargs, user can store whatever additional fields they'd like there, or simply ignore.

-`def __enter__(self)` : used exclusively with the utility function add_nodes_from_file, if there is some setup work that should be done before bulk-adding properties
+`def __enter__(self)` : used exclusively with the utility function add_entities_from_file, if there is some setup work that should be done before bulk-adding properties

-`def __exit__(self, exc_type, exc_value, exc_traceback)` : used exclusively with the utility function add_nodes_from_file, if there is some post-processing work that should be done after bulk-adding properties
+`def __exit__(self, exc_type, exc_value, exc_traceback)` : used exclusively with the utility function add_entities_from_file, if there is some post-processing work that should be done after bulk-adding properties

 In addition to WikidataProvider, an additional template class is provided, SparqlFallback, for the common use pattern of "check this data source, and if it's not there, try a sparql query".